 - 40ft high cube – with a floor area of 305ft² and a volume of 2660ft³

-We recommend that you get the shipping container that is the smallest for the space that you need.
+We recommend that you get the unit that is the smallest for the space that you need.
 This makes contents easier to secure and less likely to move around, especially if you are using it to transport your items.

-If you are planning on having your shipping container on your own premises, you will need to ensure that you are prepared for its delivery.
+If you are planning on having your unit on your own premises, you will need to ensure that you are prepared for its delivery.
 This means finding a location with enough space for it and ensuring that it will be accessible for the delivery truck.

-You will also need to ensure that you have a solid foundation for the shipping container to be placed on – concrete, paving slabs or railways sleepers are ideal.
+You will also need to ensure that you have a solid foundation to place it on – concrete, paving slabs or railways sleepers are ideal.

 There are several ways that you can ensure that you get the most out of your shipping container.

 - How are you intending on locking it?
-There are specialised heavy-duty, insurance-rated locks available that can be welded into your shipping container and can be fit, ready to go when your shipping container is delivered.
+There are specialised heavy-duty, insurance-rated locks available that can be welded and can be fit, ready to go when your unit is delivered.

-- Depending on what you are expecting to store in your shipping container, you have the option of adding racking or self-assembly shelving, which can give you better organisation inside the container and help to secure your items.
+- Depending on what you are expecting to store, you have the option of adding racking or self-assembly shelving, which can give you better organisation inside and help to secure your items.

 Packing your Container

-Regardless of whether you are using your shipping container for storage or transportation, it is important that you pack it properly to ensure that your belongings are secure and reduce the risk of them being broken or damaged.
+Regardless of whether you are looking for storage or transportation, it is important that you pack it properly to ensure that your belongings are secure and reduce the risk of them being broken or damaged.

 - Wrap any breakables and valuables tightly – try to use padding, bubble wrap or boxes for extra security